 If you have a child who has an eating disorder, carefully consider whether the birthday party is a good idea.
 Talk it through with your child’s treatment team.
 Whenever possible, avoid parties that are being hosted by someone you don’t know, or large events that will be full of many people who you and your child don’t know.
 These types of events can add far too much anxiety to a child who is already sensitive so you may want to make different plans.

 If you do know the hosts and guests well, consider whether they are an appropriate environment for your child right now.
-Remember, most people recover from eating disorders, so while you may need to sit some events out this year, there is hope for the future.
+Remember, your child’s eating disorder is a crisis now.
+But hopefully, in the future, it will cease to be a problem.
+Therefore, while you may need to sit some events out this year, there is hope that in the future that won’t be necessary.

 Make a phone call